Neurologic Physical Therapy Residency

 The 12-month post-professional Neurologic Physical Therapy Residency program at A.T.
 Still University (ATSU) is designed to elevate the clinical skills and knowledge from a general practitioner to that of a clinical specialist in neurologic physical therapy.
 Operating as a collaborative model, the Neurologic Physical Therapy Residency program is built from a strong clinical reasoning base.
 Residents will gain advanced critical thinking skills and become expert clinicians who practice evidence-based whole-person healthcare.

-Residents in the Neurologic Physical Therapy Residency program receives nearly 75 hours of didactic instruction and at least 150 hours of clinical mentoring.
+Residents in the Neurologic Physical Therapy Residency program receives nearly 300 hours of didactic instruction and at least 150 hours of clinical mentoring.
 Supervised clinical mentorship and teaching are key components of the Neurologic Physical Therapy Residency program.
 Each week includes mentored clinical practice with an expert neurologic physical therapist.
+Residents may stay at their current site of employment with an approved clinical mentor, or relocate to an approved clinical site.
 The didactic curriculum includes online coursework, case studies, and weekend continuing education courses.
 Residents participate in biweekly personal video conversations with ATSU faculty, discussing curriculum topics and applying the curriculum to patient cases.
 Residents will also gain experience in teaching an online evidence-based practice course to students in ATSU’s Doctor of Physical Therapy program.

 Program residents will learn from highly trained faculty with expertise in neurological sciences, neurological specialty practice, evidence-based practice, and educational theory.
 The program’s accomplished faculty serve as educators and as clinical specialists.
 Residents will enhance their learning with resources including the learning resource center, virtual library with online journals and books, and facilities designed to promote learning.
 ATSU’s Neurologic Physical Therapy Residency program includes collaboration with various clinical sites for clinical mentoring of the resident.